hppr-dev/docs-bash-task-master/docs/built_in_tasks.md

 ## Edit

-Edit the current local tasks file.
+Edit the current local task file.
 Opens the editor specified in the `DEFAULT_EDITOR` variable in `$TASK_MASTER_HOME/config.sh`.
 After exiting the editor bash-task-master will check that the tasks.sh file is valid bash.
 If the file is not valid it will give you the option to either open it back up or revert the changes.